welteki/docs.actuated.dev/docs/examples/openfaas-helm.md

 - [x] `x86_64`
 - [x] `arm64`

-!!! warning "Don't use a public repository"
+!!! info "Use a private repository"
-    Due to limitations in the design of GitHub's runner, we recommend using a private repository.
-Learn more in the [FAQ](/faq.md).
+    GitHub recommends using a private repository with self-hosted runners.
+Learn why in the [FAQ](/faq.md).

 ## Try out the action on your agent